Karma678/LE__LE_LE/README.md

 <img width="1000" height="391" alt="macro editing" src="https://github.com/user-attachments/assets/f9060d9f-cabf-411f-8d6b-687f6456d262" />

-Each module has in editing:
+Each macro has in editing:

 - **Prompt name** — the macro's identifier (just a name for convenience).
 - **Variable** — a short name (e.g. `violence`).
 To place the macro's text into your preset prompt, insert the tag `[[le_violence]]` (using your variable's name) where you want it to appear.